osteel/dime/README.md

 ## Maintenance

-Upgrading and deleting Dime depends on how you have installed it in the first place.
+Upgrading and deleting Dime depends on how you installed it in the first place.

 ### Upgrade

-If you have installed Dime **via Composer**, this is how to upgrade to a minor version (e.g. `v1.1`):
+If you have installed Dime [via Composer](#composer), this is how to upgrade to a minor version (e.g. `v1.1`):

 ```
 $ composer global update osteel/dime